 - brow lift , or;

 Younger patients with better necks may often be suitable for a mini-facelift alone.
 Older patients, particularly where their neck slacks, are probably best suited to a full face-and-neck lift and we'll also discuss with the patient any additional procedures that may be of benefit to them.

 Incisions are made on the front of the ear alone if it's a mini-facelift; if it's a full face-and-neck lift, the incision will extend around the back of the ear and into the adjacent hairline.
 The skin envelope is then raised and the deeper tissues which are called the SMAS tissues in the face are re-suspended and re-contoured to produce the new rejuvenated shape.
-This usually results in a fuller cheek, slimmer lower face, sharper neckline and sharper jawline.
+This usually results in:

-Surgery takes place over a number of hours and normally requires a night in hospital.
+Facelift surgery takes place over a number of hours and normally requires a night in hospital.
 Drains are placed together with head bandage, which we remove the following day before the patient goes home and then return for stitches at about a week post-op.
-They'll normally need about 2-3 weeks’ downtime to recover from the procedure.
+They'll normally need about 2 to 3 weeks’ downtime to recover from the facelift procedure.

 What is a rhinoplasty?